TemporaryUserNo7/LFEA/README.md

 #### Autoencoder.py : The implementation for LFEA and NeuronMap on an autoencoder.
 #### LeNet.py : The implementation for LFEA and NeuronMap on an LeNet.
 #### ResNet.py : The implementation for LFEA and NeuronMap on an ResNet.

+For illustration, the watermarking schemes implemented in respective scripts are their simplified version.

+As an example, to test the original paper's justifications on the autoencoder DNN, run ·python Autoencoder.py·